 Crisis management is like your Dad stockpiling MREs before Y2K (come on, we all knew someone’s parents who were doing it).
 It seemed like overkill, like preparation for an event that was never going to happen.
 But they had a strategy, supplies, even communication plans mapped out and documented so that if the worst happened, they were ready.
 As brands you hope that, like Y2K, a crisis never happens, but if it does, you want to have the mother of all crisis management plans ready so that your company and your brand are protected.

-Below, we’ll take a look at five brands who’ve recently experienced PR fallout and how they’ve managed the crises.
+Below, we’ll take a look at five crisis management examples and how these brands handled crisis communication.
 Does your brand have a strong crisis management strategy in place??
 If not, this list might give you the incentive you need to get started.

 Uber went from one of the most celebrated brands in the world to one of the most reviled in a matter of months.
 The ride-hailing company started 2017 off in hot water when it was revealed that CEO Travis Kalanick was serving on an advisory council to President Trump.
 The hashtag DeleteUber was born and Kalanick announced that he would be stepping down from the council shortly after.

-The hashtag made a comeback in February, first when Uber continued operating at JFK International Airport during a taxi strike in protest of President Trump’s immigration ban.
+The hashtag made a comeback in February, first when Uber continued operating at JFK International Airport during a taxi strike in protest of President Trump’s immigration ban, sparking a company crisis.
 And second, when ex-employee Susan Fowler Rigetti leveled claims of sexual harassment and gross HR misconduct at the company.
 Kalanick announced an immediate investigation into the issue, but early investors voiced concerns over the impartiality of the internal investigation and the company’s private arbitration clause.

 The hashtag really gained momentum a few days later, however, when video surfaced of Kalanick arguing with an Uber driver about a drop in driver pay.
 Kalanick released a statement on Uber’s website saying, “I must fundamentally change as a leader and grow up.”
 But for many Uber customers, the damage was done and the video was viral.